wrestling-with-johners/website-source/content/podcasts/chokeslam-wrestling-report/videos/2025-12-30-What will happened to the unified belt after Moxleys wins the Classic shorts aew moxley.markdown

 ---
 layout: post
-title: "What happened to the unified belt after Moxley's win the Classic.? #shorts #aew #moxley"
+title: "What will happened to the unified belt after Moxley's wins the Classic.? #shorts #aew #moxley"
 date: 2025-12-30
 categories: chokeslam-wrestling-report videos
 author: chokeslam-wrestling-report